sarafen/charlie/README.md

 ## To Do (Bugs, Issues)
 * Template is inherited on 404 errors for post pages (which results in tweet footer).
+* 404 Pages Title Needs to be 404, instead of slug.

 ## Roadmap (Features, Dreams, Wishes)
 * Add draft ability.
 Files with draft_ prepended are ignored and not accessible.